gids-dadi/math-magician/README.md

 ## Math-Magician

-A web App to carryout basic math utilities
+A web App to carry out basic math utilities - comprises a calculator and a quote page by a famous mathematician.

 ## Built With